Private Levi Tolson, S/25302, Cameron Highlanders, 5th Battalion

 Levi Tolson's older brother Fred Horton Tolson (born 1887) was wounded in action in 1918 during WW1 and the "Ossett Observer" had some details:

 "Private Fred H. Tolson, the fourth son of Mr. Wilson Tolson of Ossett has been wounded in France.
 Describing in a letter to his wife, who lives in Industrial-street, Horbury, how he received his injuries, Private Tolson says that he was engaged in an attack on a German reserve trench, when a shell burst near him, and he received a bullet through the right leg.
 'I lay where I was until I came round and found my leg had been hit.
 Three Germans then came out of a trench and gave themselves up to me.
 I motioned for them to come on, and they picked me up and carried me to our nearest stretcher bearers.
 I had my leg dressed and was then left in a shell-hole.
 The enemy then started sending heavy shells over, and I thought it wisest to try and crawl out of danger.'
 With the aid of two sticks he had picked up, he managed to hobble for three hours and a half, when he reached a dug-out, where several other wounded men were resting.
 'We had been there about a quarter of an hour' he continues 'when two shells dropped on top and knocked it in, but I was lucky in not getting a scratch.
 I scrambled out, and carried on, plastered from head to foot, until I reached our trenches.'
 He added that he was mending nicely and expected to be sent to 'Blighty' in a few days."

 Above: The Tolson grave at St. John's Methodist Chapel showing the memorial to Levi Tolson, the son of Wilson Tolson.
 Picture courtesy of Lisa Jennings.

-1. Personal recollection of Levi Tolson's grand-niece, Nancy Dransfield as related to Alan Howe in August 2014.
+1. Personal recollection by Levi Tolson's grand-niece, Nancy Dransfield, August 2014.